EYBlockchain/nightfall_3/README.md

 Nightfall_3 is an application for transferring ERC20, ERC721 and ERC1155 applications under Zero Knowledge.
 It abstracts away any need to deal directly with ZKP artefacts and provides a simple token-transfer API.
 When used correctly, it will hide the recipient and the token being transferred.

 Nightfall_3 operates optimistically to counter the high gas costs of direct ZKP transactions.
 It can complete a ZKP transfer for approximately 10 kGas (this will soon be reduced to 8 kGas with a pending update).
 This compares with 700 kGas for the original Nightfall application.
+Using Nightfall_3 you can make a private transfer for less than half the cost of a public ERCx transfer, with no loss of decentralisation.

 ## Setup